Start9Labs/documentation/site/source/user-manual/initial-setup.rst

 =============
 Initial Setup
 =============

-Check out the video below for a guide on setting up your Embassy!
+Check out the video below for a guide on setting up your Start9 server!

     .. youtube:: HI9WDq0tWm4
       :width: 60%